 So what the hell's with the "alt-right"?¶

-TLDR: it's mostly the twin powers of reactance and groupthink, and frustration with other Ancaps having a myopia in their judgement of revolution.
+TLDR: it's mostly reactance and groupthink, and frustration with other Ancaps having a myopia in their judgement of revolution.

-I hate talking about the "alt-right" as it legitimizes the term that's so often weaponized as a smear against libertarians, but I can't deny any longer that there's something real it refers to, and that many Ancaps become it.
+And I hate talking about the "alt-right" as it legitimizes the term that's so often weaponized as a smear against libertarians, but there's something real it refers to, and many Ancaps become it.
 When I talk about the alt-right I'm talking about a loose faction defined by:

 Legitimate bigotry of the sort liberals are always crying wolf about: misogyny and white supremacism.
 Usually alt-righters will talk about how minorities are more violent and less intelligent (statistics on IQ are a favorite) and draw completely insane conclusions about how this somehow isn't explained by cultural and economic factors and indicates some sort of inherent inferiority.
 (The comments on that Stonetoss comic are saying that blacks have smaller brains than whites.)